ibm-cloud-docs/codeengine/getting-started.md

 15. Click **Done**.
 16. Click **Create**.

 After your build run is submitted, the built container image is sent to {{site.data.keyword.registryshort}} and then your application pulls the image and deploys for you.
-After the application status changes to **Ready**, you can try it out by clicking **Test application**.
+After the application status changes to **Ready**, you can try it out by clicking **Send request**.
+To open the application in a web page, click **Open application URL**.

 **Output**